There are two versions of the Voigtlander Color Skopar 35mm f2.5, The older version is a screw mount. The newer version is an M-mount.

 So did I keep it?

 Previously, I said I couldn’t answer whether or not you should spend more than this lens to chase “the best.”
 I can, however, answer that question for myself.
-To learn more about my decision and whether I decided to save some money and keep this lens or go with the competition, please register for my Leica Lenses for Normal People: The Recommended List.
+To learn more about my decision and whether I decided to save some money and keep this lens or go with the competition, please check out my Leica Lenses for Normal People: The Recommended List.
 In those lists, I compare and contrast lenses and break down why I made my decisions.
 My hope is that saves you some time and money with your purchasing decisions.

 - Epilogue.
 Nobody really does.
 In 2017, he was convicted of drunk driving, issues with alcohol and drugs led to a separation from his wife, and in 2018 he allegedly attacked someone which lead to hospitalization at a psychiatric hospital.
 Very sad.
 I always wanted him to win.
 I still do.
 Go Jan.
 Sample Images: